 - Athletes will show their wristband to claim gear from transition area.
 You will have to retrieve your own bike and transition gear for the security of other’s property.

-- The run has 2 out and back sections with 2 designated turnarounds.
-You must reach these two checkpoints to be eligible for awards.
-Spotters will check off bib numbers.
+- The run will be a straight out and back with one turnaround.
+You must reach the turn around checkpoint to be eligible for awards.
+A timing mat will register all athletes.

-- Because of the out and back feature, be sure to stay on your designated side of the trail sometimes this will require you to run on the left side of the trail.
+- Because of the out and back feature, be sure to stay on your designated side of the trail.

-- The aid station is approx. 1 1/2 miles into the run at the 2nd turnaround.
+- The aid station is approx. 1 1/2 miles into the run at the turnaround.
 They will have water.
-There are also portta-potties.
+There are also portta-potties and energy gels.

-- The course has you run around Riverstone Lake clockwise with a finish back near transition.
+- The course will direct athletes back to a finish near transition.
 This section is spectator friendly to the finish.